 Where to Stay:

 San Francisco is a huge city with different districts such as Chinatown or the Mission District.
 By figuring out what attractions you want to be near to and which district you want to stay in, it will be easier to reduce the options of which accommodation to pick for your stay in the city.
 I found this guide of districts to be very useful.
-Although I chose not to stay in the city because I found parking is very expensive, I would love to hear recommendations on where to stay.

 Where to Eat: